moltenform/labs_youthful_projects/src/csdownloadvid/doc/setup.md

 * Run `robocopy .\labs_coordinate_music\ben_python_common .\output\ben_python_common /e /mir`

-You can now open `C:\path\to\csdownload\output` and open `CsDownloadVid.exe`.
+You can now open `C:\path\to\csdownload\output` and open `CsDownloadVid.exe`

 ### First run

-* Open `CsDownloadVid.exe`, click "Start", and click "Download a video".
+* Open `CsDownloadVid.exe`, click "Start", and click "Download a video"

-* If you are running Linux/Mac, use `mono` to start `CsDownloadVid.exe`.
+* If you are running Linux/Mac, use `mono` to start `CsDownloadVid.exe`

 * Click the "Get updates" button on the right.
-You'll need to do this before any videos can be downloaded.
+You'll need to do this before any videos can be downloaded

-* The first time you click Download, you might be asked for the location of `python 3` and `ffmpeg`.
+* The first time you click Download, you might be asked for the location of `python 3` and `ffmpeg`

 * Done!